rajtulluri/Socket-Programming/README.md

 The folder "DNS Implementation" contains codes to implement DNS protocol.
 The Client sends the domain name to the Server.
 Server searches in the database (sample given) and retrieAves the A record, the corresponding IP address is sent to the Client.

+The folder "Multiple Client Connections" contains the following codes :-
+  1. TCP Server-Client program to demonstrate a Concurrent Server.
+Everytime a Client connects to the Server, Server forks and assigns a child to the Client.
+In this program the 2 Clients send individual strings which the server combines and prints the result.
+At any time Server supports just 2 Clients.
+  2. TCP Server_Client program to demonstrates an Iterative Server.
+The Clients are allowed to connect one after the other.